BurnOutTrader/fund-forge/README.md

 Live Oanda Data is only available as `Resolution::Instant` because the live feed is a Quote feed, I will try to make a bar feed later.

 ### Rithmic Data
-Rithmic historical data is available as all of the above plus quotes
+Rithmic historical data is available as candles and ticks for historical and as candles, ticks and quotes for live data, when live you can subscribe to quotebars as the engine will consolidate them from quotes.
 ```rust
 Resolution::Instant // for Quote feeds, not available as historical data, yet. (until order books are implemented)
 Resolution::Ticks(1) //1 tick feed